 The software repository is the source where all of the software that Clemson has available is stored.
 Check here for a full list of available software.
 Although some software can be downloaded by any Clemson user, many software packages are designated for specific college or group use.

 Before doing any of the below instructions, if you are off campus, you must first connect to the Clemson VPN.
 Follow these instructions (https://hdkb.clemson.edu/phpkb/article.php?id=64) to do so, then continue reading below.

 This article contains four parts.
-Three will cover installing the Software drive on your computer (Windows 11, Windows 10, and Mac), one will overview installing software from the software drive.
+Three will include how to map the Software drive on your computer (Windows 11, Windows 10, and Mac), and how to install software from the software drive.